Skip to main content

 Do you work with students with unusual circumstances?

 Yes, and yours are probably not as “unusual” as you think!
-I work with students who have taken time off from school for a wide range of reasons, including physical or mental illness; have been in therapeutic or residential treatment programs; or have changed high schools several times.
+We work with students who have taken time off from school for a wide range of reasons, including physical or mental illness; have been in therapeutic or residential treatment programs; or have changed high schools several times.
 My students have included home-schoolers and those enrolled in one-on-one teaching settings.
-I have worked with full-time, professional actors and Olympics-bound athletes as well as deaf and sight-impaired students.
-I even worked with one student who never attended high school, not even for a day, and ended up enrolling in her first-choice program at her first-choice college!
+We have worked with full-time, professional actors and Olympics-bound athletes as well as deaf and sight-impaired students.
+Stephanie even worked with one student who never attended high school, not even for a day, and ended up enrolling in her first-choice program at her first-choice college!

 Is there anyone who should not work with you?